Reducing your risk of prostate cancer

 - Family history

 Your risk is higher if you have a close relative (for example, your father, brother or uncle) who has been affected by the disease.
 There is also evidence which shows that having a close female relative (for example, your mother) who has had breast cancer can increase your risk.
-Experts believe that around 5-9% of prostate cancer cases are linked to genes or family history.
+Experts believe that around 5–9 per cent of prostate cancer cases are linked to genes or family history.

 Men of African-Caribbean or African decent have a higher risk of prostate cancer than white men.
 Asian and Chinese men have a lower risk than white men.